-The sub-fund's investments in securitized products (Agency MBS, Non-Agency MBS, ABS, CMBS, CLO/CDO) shall be limited to 20% of the subfund's net asset value.
+The sub-fund's investments in securitized products (Agency MBS, Non-Agency MBS, ABS, CMBS, CLO/CDO) shall be limited to 20% of the sub-fund's net asset value.

-This sub-fund applies exclusion criteria to all of its holdings and as a result invests at least 51% of its net assets in investments that are aligned with the promoted environmental and social characteristics.
-The sub-fund promotes ESG characteristics through exclusions on coal, unconventional oil, tobacco, controversial weapons, military weapons and UNGC violators.
+This sub-fund invests at least 51% of its net assets in investments that are aligned with the promoted environmental and social characteristics.